george-adams1/george-adams1.github.io/about.markdown

 minor in mathematics.
 I have been affiliated with Mila - Quebec AI Institute since April 2023 supervised by Prof. Irina Rish.

-My research focuses on training and interpreting largescale multimodal foundation models.
+I am extremely motivated to contribute to what I believe is the greatest technical problem of our time: building safe AGI.

-This is motivated by contributing to what I believe is the greatest technical problem of our time: building safe AGI.
+I consider myself part of the effective altruism and rationalist communities.

 I briefly worked in quantitative finance applying reinforcement learning to develop trading models.